-He said any decision that I made he would go along with.
-Although he didn’t fully agree with my decision, he stood by it as we had been in a short term relationship and this was an unplanned pregnancy.
+He said he would go along with any decision that I made.
+Although he didn’t fully agree with my decision, he stood by it as we had been in a short-term relationship and this was an unplanned pregnancy.
 It was not the right time in our lives to be parents.
-We choose the option of an open adoption to
+We choose the option of open adoption to

 Absolutely not!
 Adoption may come with feelings of grief, but the selfless decision that you have made as a birth mother to give your child a better life will provide you some comfort in your decision.
 Placing my baby up for adoption through the guidance and understanding of Adoption Choices of Missouri was both comforting and encouraging.
 They provided me with a Birth Parent Counselor who assisted me in every part of the adoption process.
 From helping me create my adoption plan to choosing my child’s adoptive family to the birth of my child.

 Because of my circumstances, the adoption agency was able to help me with financial assistance to cover my medical bills, housing costs, and other court-approved birth mother expenses.
 Having my caseworker and the other staff by my side every step of the way was a game changer.

 Are you afraid your child will resent you?

 No!
 Because I have an open adoption agreement with my child’s adoptive parents, I know that they have a plan to tell him or her about me and how they came to be part of the adoptive parents’ family.
 My child will understand how much I loved them, and how difficult it was for me to make the decision I did.
 Someday, I will get to share my side of the story with them as well.